Hoka One One Constant 2Review Facts

 .
 This design allows for more flexibility.
 The shoe isn't super bendy and runners will still feel some rigidity underfoot, though.

-The Hoka One One Constant 2 is a maximalist shoe meant to provide stability for those who need it.
-Runners who have issues with overpronation and are prone to injury may find solace in the highly cushioned Constant 2.
-The shoe has numerous features that contribute to its stability label.
-The maximalist cushioning offers more than 2.5 times the amount of cushioning compared to other shoes in the same category.
-The cushioning not only provides shock absorption
+The Hoka One One Constant 2 is a maximally cushioned shoe geared towards overpronators.
+Runners who overpronate excessively and are prone to injury may find solace in the highly cushioned Constant 2.
+The has a variety of corrective components that help to decrease excessive pronation.
+The generously cushioned midsole provides more than 2.5 times the amount of cushioning compared to other stability shoes.
+The cushioning works to provide impact protection

 Key Features of the Hoka One One Constant 2